 Once you know how much coverage to buy, one of the best ways to find affordable auto insurance without giving up quality coverage is to compare rates and look for discounts at multiple companies.
 It could save you hundreds of dollars a year.

-To help you get started, we’ve sifted through relevant information and data and compiled a list of the cheapest car insurance companies.
+We’ve sifted through relevant information and data and compiled a list of the cheapest car insurance companies.
 We chose these companies because of their low rates and discounts, as well as other key factors, but there may be better options depending on your circumstances and where you live.

 Our Picks for the Cheapest Car Insurance Companies